Links to Other Pages

 Accidents

 "Arthur Street was very steep.
 There were many accidents there.
-A coal lorry, a sweet lorry and a coal lorry all 'ran away' out of control down Arthur Street.
+A coal lorry and a sweet lorry both 'ran away' out of control down Arthur Street.

 The best laugh was watching the men with their fruit-barrows.
 There were several of these being pushed around the streets, but when they came to the hill down Arthur Street, the owners had to hold on tight to the barrow handles to prevent the barrow from running away down the street.